dbakewel/netbots/README.md

 * [Python for Java Programmers (YouTube 1:00:00)](https://www.youtube.com/watch?v=xLovcfIugy8)
 * [Python Introductions](https://docs.python-guide.org/intro/learning/)
-* Important Python types used in netbots: [str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str), [int and float](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex), [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries).
+* Important Python types used in NetBots: [str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str), [int and float](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex), [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries).
 * Other important python skills: [default arguments](https://www.geeksforgeeks.org/default-arguments-in-python/) and [exceptions](https://docs.python.org/3/tutorial/errors.html).

 ## Demo Robots

 The best way to write your own robot is to start with a demo robot.
 There are five demo robots in the "robots" folder.
-They demonstrate most of the netbots message types as well as a standard way to implement a robot.
+They demonstrate most of the NetBots message types as well as a standard way to implement a robot.
 These robots all use the synchronous netbots_ipc method.

 **sittingduck.py**: Sitting Duck is a very basic template where the robot does nothing at all.
 Reviewing this robot will help you understand the minimum requirements of a robot.